theupdateframework/pep-maximum-security-model/README.rst

   specification [3]_, the *release* role is renamed to the *snapshot* role.

-* Developer: Either the owner or maintainer of a project who is allowed to update TUF metadata as well as distribution metadata and files for a given project.
+* Developer: Either the owner or maintainer of a project who is allowed to update TUF metadata, as well as distribution metadata and files for a given project.

 * Online key: A private cryptographic key that MUST be stored on the PyPI